MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/dynamic-format.md

 # Power BI custom visual dynamic format API

-From API version 4.2, developers can create visuals with [dynamic string formats](../../create-reports/desktop-dynamic-format-strings.md) support.
+From API version 4.2, developers can create reports with [dynamic string formats](../../create-reports/desktop-dynamic-format-strings.md) support.

-## How to use the dynamic format
+## Enable the dynamic format support for visual

 To allow the visual to operate with dynamic format strings, the following fields should be added in the `capabilitites.json`: